 For these reasons, Dr. Tinetti has established the Patient Priorities Care approach, with the objective to lessen the burden of treatment by empowering patients to communicate their personal health care goals – determining what matters most to them.
 A plan of care is then developed to best meet those goals.
 For instance, one individual’s goal could possibly be to boost quality of life during the short-term, whereas another person may seek to increase longevity of life.
 In addition, it takes into consideration activities a senior loved one enjoys and how to discover the best way for him or her to continue to take part in them.

 The Patient Priorities Care method builds upon the Minimally Disruptive Medicine strategy created a decade ago, which also strives to relieve the burden of chronic condition treatment, but which did not feature the key component of including insight from patients to understand what means the most to them.

 Ultimately, what many senior loved ones ascertain is they prefer to lessen “unwanted care,” that they believe requires more than the benefits they are going to receive from that care, for example, diagnostic tests and treatments.
 To that end, older adults and their families can take advantage of these valuable resources to get more successful, self-directed care, including a conversation guide, overview of health goals, and even more.

 Atlanta Home Care Partners is fully devoted to understanding what is most critical to the older adults within our care, and to supplying the level of care that can help them to thrive and attain their goals.
 It is why our home care services are extremely customized, and always start with learning as much as possible about every individual and what his / her goals entail – and then developing a plan of care to help reach those goals.
-Reach out to us at (404) 228-0103 for additional information about the best private duty nursing Atlanta, GA and the surrounding area has to offer.
+Reach out to us at (404) 228-0103 for additional information about the best elderly care Atlanta, GA and the surrounding area has to offer.